rykcod/massa/README.md

 - [WATCHDOG]
   - Restart node when hang or when ram consumption exceed 90% (Value can be adjust)
   - You host your node under a dynamical IP? massa-guard will watch IP change and update your config.toml and push IP updates to massabot.
-  - Push public IP or public IP change to massabot (Need to set discord token in /massa_mount/config/config.ini)
+  - Push public IP or public IP change to massabot (Need to set discord token in /massa_mount/config/config.ini) /!\ Dont work in v14.0.0
   - Logs his actions over /massa_mount/logs/ and backup node logs before restart if necessary.
-  - Autoget MAS faucet on Discord 1 time by day (Need to set discord token in /massa_mount/config/config.ini)
+  - Autoget MAS faucet on Discord 1 time by day (Need to set discord token in /massa_mount/config/config.ini) /!\ Dont work in v14.0.0
 - [STARTING]
   - Massa-guard will auto register your node with massabot.
   - Massa-guard will auto create wallet + nodekey + stacke privkey; all with default password "**MassaToTheMoon2022**".
   - Massa-guard auto create your config.toml with your public IP.
-  - Massa-guard auto get faucet to buy your first roll.
+  - Massa-guard auto get faucet to buy your first roll. /!\ Dont work in v14.0.0

 ### [RELEASE NOTES] ###
-- 20220909 - Testnet 14 - v14.0.0 - Testnet 14 Ready!
+- 20220909 - Testnet 14 - v14.0.0 - Testnet 14 Ready! /!\ Discord features dont work in this version (Faucet spammer / Dyn IP / Resgistration)
 - 20220805 - Testnet 13 - v13.0.3 - Solve registration issue when IP already registered
 - 20220805 - Testnet 13 - v13.0.2 - Purge useless packages with binaries and add logs to logs container
 - 20220805 - Testnet 13 - v13.0.1 - Create from Massa binaries